ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-webots.rst

 .. warning::

    It is important to run Webots before ArduPilot's SITL , otherwise the socket connection may not establish.

+   As of writing, these instructions work with Webots 2021b.
+Newer versions may or may not work correctly.

 Simulation Parameters
 =====================